microchip-pic-avr-examples/dspic33-dsc-bootloader-code-examples/secure_boot_and_secure_firmware_upgrade_over_canfd/icsp_inhibit.X/README.md

 ![Clean and Build](../images/clean_and_build.png)
 3. The project should compile cleanly. icsp_inhibit.X/dist/default/production/icsp_inhibit.X.production.hex should be generated
 4. Verify that LED11 is still solid
     a.
-If LED11 is blinking instead of solid, then the application code was programmed instead of only compiled.
+If LED11 is not longer solid, then the application code was programmed instead of only compiled.
 Go back to the “Programming the Bootloader” stage and re-program the bootloader

 #### Loading the Application
 **NOTE: The ICSP inhibit functionality will only be programmed once the steps in Locking the Device have been completed successfully.
 The steps listed in this section (Loading the Application) will not permanentley alter the device**